bevyengine/rfcs/rfcs/45-stageless.md

 - looks pretty
 - no limit to number of elements
-- doesn't work (different functions are different types, arrays must be homogoneous)
+- doesn't work (different functions are different types, arrays must be homogeneous)

 #### Tuples